awnist/confurg/README.md

 ## Installation

-The recommended way is through the excellent [npm](http://www.npmjs.org/):
+The recommended way is through [npm](http://www.npmjs.org/):

     $ npm install confurg

-Otherwise, you can check it in your repository and then expose it:
+Otherwise, you can check confurg into your repository and expose it:

     $ git clone git://github.com/awnist/confurg.git node_modules/confurg/